Gustavonn07/Gustavonn07/README.md

 - 🌱 I’m currently studying at Digital College to become a Fullstack developer

-- 🤔 My interest lies in Web Development (for now).
+- 🤔 My interest lies in Web Development (Maybe in the future I may change to Date Analytics).

 - 📫 Email me at <a href="gustavonepnog@gmail.com">gustavonepnog@gmail.com</a>